jpease/justinpease.com/_posts/2023-12-28-pointless-velocity.md

 * Has no direct correlation to value creation, efficiency, or productivity
 * 10% under is just as wrong as 10% over, although neither may matter
-* Improvement has fixed upper limits of 100%
+* Improvement has a fixed upper limit of 100%
 * Unless estimation accuracy is a top business priority, focus may be better spent elsewhere

 ## But... we use velocity to measure output

 That's a shame.
-Because it's not what your numbers mean.
+Because if you're using story points to do so, it's not what your numbers mean.

 ## One last ironic layer of nonsense

-I'll leave you with a parting thought that I find amusing.
+I find this last piece painfully amusing.
 You'll recall from earlier in the article, story points were introduced to do what?
-To avoid focusing on deviations between work estimates and actual time spent.
+To avoid focus on deviations between work estimates and actual time spent.

 And what have we done?

 **Under the name of Velocity, we've memorialized and spotlighted this very thing.** But we couldn't just stop there, could we?
-We've also managed to make it far more confusing along the way.
+Oh no. We've also managed to make it far more confusing along the way.

 Bravo!
 Bravo.